Ventricular septal disease aka VSD is a problem that can strike cats, dogs and humans!

 Okay, now that that’s out of the way…

-It is of course possible that if you see symptoms, the vet can diagnose it using the same tests.
-If a pet has a holosystolic murmur, the vet may also look into VSD.
+Many animals get diagnosed with VSD almost accidentally (as we stated, there may not be signs).
+He vet might notice it during another test, like a thoracic x-ray, complete blood profile, or urinalysis. owever, it is possible that if you see symptoms, the vet can diagnose it using the same tests. f a pet has a holosystolic murmur, the vet may also look into VSD.

 Treatment of VSD

 Now that you know your dog has VSD, you are probably looking for a treatment option.
-There are a few options, all that require cardiopulmonary bypass or some kind of heart surgery.
-It’s likely your pet will need a left-to-right shunt or a right-to-left shunt to help.
-He/she may also need artery banding.
+Here are a few options requiring a cardiopulmonary bypass or some heart surgery.
+Our pet will likely need a left-to-right or right-to-left shunt to help.
+Hey, they may also need artery banding.

-Is rather delicate and a lot of things are interrelated, your pet’s heart may have more than one problem.
-So, the treatment will vary based on this.
-Some dogs will additionally have congestive heart failure (which you probably know is a big deal), while others will suffer from tetralogy of fallot or another problem.
-The exact treatment will vary depending on this.
+It is rather delicate, and many things are interrelated; your pet’s heart may have multiple problems. o, the treatment will vary based on this.
+Ome dogs will additionally have congestive heart failure (which you probably know is a big deal).
+In contrast, others will suffer from tetralogy of fallot or another problem. he exact treatment will vary depending on this.

 Cost of Treatment